njmmatthieu/CFnetwork/README.md

 This repository contains all the scripts and data to reproduce the construction and the analysis of the CF signalling network.
 The overall network can be accessed as a Cytoscape session, in the [sysbio-curie/CFnetwork_cystoscape](https://github.com/sysbio-curie/CFnetwork_cytoscape.git) github repository for further analysis.

 Please note that the repository is currently undergoing some cleanup and organization.
 It may not be in its final, clean state.
-- Some code files need refactoring.
-- Documentation is being updated.
-- Unused or temporary files may exist.
 I'm currently working on making this repository more organized and user-friendly.
 If you have any questions or suggestions, please don't hesitate to reach out (matthieu dot najm at minesparis dot psl dot eu).

 <div style="text-align:center;">
     <img src="./images/graphical_abstract_2023_10_09.png" width="600">